AwolDes/goanda/README.md

   - And more!
 - Get data on all your transactions
 - Get all pricing data (bid/ask spread) on specific instruments
+- Stream real-time data for prices, transactions, account changes, and candles

 ## Requirements
 - Go v1.9+